maverick0o0/SQLBurp/README.md

 - The extension deduplicates requests, so sending the same request multiple times in a single action will only create one scan.
 - HTTPS targets are detected automatically from the HTTP service; `forceSSL` is set accordingly.
 - For scans that were still running when the extension was last closed, the extension will attempt to reconnect to the live API on load.
 If the API has been restarted in the interim, those scans will show their last known status.
+- DEBUG-level log entries from sqlmap are filtered out of the log view to keep output readable.

 ## 🔨 Building from source